DavidBlaj/react-social-club/README.md

 8   The next step now is to start designing the CreatePost.tsx page, in order to be able to show sth on
     our feed.
-- the CreatePost contains basically a _**form**_ with a couple of fields: catption, photos, location and tags
+- the CreatePost contains basically a _**form**_ with a couple of fields: caption, photos, location and tags
 - i add a new folder called 'forms' inside the 'components' folder
 - here I add a new file called PostForm.tsx.
 It is basically a reusable component
 - I start by creating a new form using the template from shadcn